vishalicious213/react-router-test/README.md

 # React Router v7 Test

-Testing React Router v7 for routing capabilities
+Testing React Router v7 as a routing library, not as a full framework

 ## What's happening